 Factual Investigation by a Private Investigator

 Factual investigation is the overt acts of investigating, by a licensed investigator.
-We are experienced operators, including ex-police, contact us when you need a free quote.
+We are experienced operators, including ex-police, contact us when you need a free quote, or phone 1300 966 103.
 Factual investigations are about answering the questions of what, where, who, how, and why, and documenting the evidence located.
 This is done for both criminal and civil actions.
 The evidence gathered often consists of affidavits (statements), which is the written recollections of witnesses, compiled as a brief.

 The best time to conduct a factual investigation is as close as possible to the time of the event, before memories fade, or become contaminated.
 For a traumatic event the memories may exist for a long time.
 Often, though, for matters such as defamation (libel, slander) the impact on the person it is directed against is greater than on others, so witness memories fade or get clouded.
 Sometimes they simply accept what they read or heard as fact, and spread this.
 In some isolated communities there used to be a by-law about 'telling tales' because of the damage this can do.